 If you are under the age of 21, you could be charged with a crime for possessing any amount of marijuana, and sentenced to a fine, drug counseling and community service.
 The quantity of the drug involved in a case and the defendant’s criminal history often determines the charges made and penalties imposed upon conviction.
 Someone with no previous history of marijuana or other drug offenses may face much less severe consequences compared to someone with numerous drug arrests on his or her record.
-Generally, penalties for simple possession of marijuana are much less severe than penalties for selling or trafficking the substance.
-Most minors charged with unlawful possession of drugs find themselves in juvenile drug courts.
-Included within this charge is a maximum penalty of one year in jail and a $1,000 fine.
+If minors find themselves facing drug possession charges, seeking assistance from a rehabilitation center nearby could significantly alter their legal outcomes.
+Often, these young individuals caught in possession situations are directed toward juvenile drug courts, where the focus leans more toward rehabilitation rather than punitive measures.
+While penalties can include a maximum of one year in jail and a $1,000 fine, exploring options like rehab near me might pivot the legal course toward a more supportive and rehabilitative path for these individuals.

 Even if a minor doesn’t face criminal charges for possessing, a civil infraction will still appear on their record when prospective employers conduct background checks.
 A minor’s previous criminal history is likely to have a significant effect on their juvenile drug court outcomes, as repeat offenders are subject to much steeper penalties and run the risk of losing eligibility.
 Minors who are no longer considered eligible for juvenile drug court run the risk of being prosecuted as adults.
 If you’re caught with even a small amount, you’ll be arrested and charged.
 If a juvenile has been charged with underage marijuana possession, the rules are a little different.
 Find out what happens when you’re underage with a marijuana charge below.